Pitcairn Islands: Sexual abuse in modern times

-Three cases of imprisonment for sex with underage girls were reported in the 1950s.

-In 1999, Gail Cox, a police officer from Kent, UK, served on a temporary assignment on Pitcairn, and began uncovering allegations of sexual abuse.
+Three cases of imprisonment for raping underage girls were reported in the 1950s.
+In 1999, Gail Cox, a police officer from Kent, United Kingdom, served on a temporary assignment on Pitcairn, and uncovered allegations of sexual abuse.
 When a 15-year-old girl decided to press rape charges in 1999, criminal proceedings (code-named "Operation Unique") were set in motion.
-The charges include 21 counts of rape, 41 of indecent assault, and two of gross indecency with a child under 14.
+The charges included 21 counts of rape, 41 of indecent assault, and two of gross indecency with a child under 14.
 Over the following two years, police officers in Australia, New Zealand and the United Kingdom interviewed every woman who had lived on Pitcairn in the past 20 years, as well as all of the accused men.
+These interviews revealed stories of girls as young as three being sexually assaulted and as young as 10 being gang-raped.
 The file was held by Pitcairn's first Public Prosecutor Simon Moore, an Auckland Crown Solicitor appointed to the position by the British government for the purposes of the investigation.

 Australian Seventh-day Adventist pastor Neville Tosen, who spent two years on Pitcairn around the turn of the millennium, said that on his arrival, he had been taken aback by the conduct of the children, but he had not immediately realised what was happening.
 "I noticed worrying signs such as inexplicable mood swings," he said.
 "It took me three months to realise they were being abused."
 Tosen tried to bring the matter before the Island Council (the legislative body which doubles as the island's court), but was rebuffed.
 One councillor told him, "Look, the age of consent has always been 12 and it doesn't hurt them."
 A study of island records confirmed anecdotal evidence that most girls bore their first child between the ages of 12 and 15.
 "I think the girls were conditioned to accept that it was a man's world and once they turned 12, they were eligible," Tosen said.
 Mothers and grandmothers were resigned to the situation, telling him that their own childhood experience had been the same; they regarded it as just a part of life on Pitcairn.
 One grandmother wondered what all the fuss was about.

 Tosen was convinced, however, that the early sexual experience was very damaging to the girls, outright stating, "They can't settle or form solid relationships.
 They did suffer, no doubt about it."
 In 2016, Mike Warren, Pitcairn mayor from 2008 to 2013, was convicted and sentenced to 20 months imprisonment for possession of child pornography.